artemixer/crowd-cracker/README.md

 It operates in 3 stages:

 1. Using WPScan it enumerates the possible usernames for the login form
-2. Then, it makes a call to DeHashed.com for these usernames to check for exising password leaks It then takes the passwords from DeHashed and applies rules to them to create more password variations
+2. Then, it makes a call to DeHashed.com for these usernames to check for exising password leaks.
+    It then takes the passwords from DeHashed and applies rules to them to create more password variations
 3. Finally, it uses the created password dictionary to bruteforce the login form

-Crowdcracker supports using proxies, custom rulesets and allows the user to specify the number of threads to use
+CrowdCracker supports using proxies, custom rulesets and allows the user to specify the number of threads to use
 ```
 Usage:
     Example: crowdCracker.py --url "https://example.com" --threads 50 --users-enum 10 --ruleset-size 2